-Royal Holloway's position as one of the UK's leading research-intensive institutions was confirmed by the results of the most recent Research Assessment Exercise (RAE 2008) conducted by the Higher Education Funding Council (HEFCE).
-The scoring system for the RAE 2008 measures research quality in four categories, with the top score of 4 indicating quality that is world-leading and of the highest standards in terms of originality, significance and rigour.
-60% of the College's research profile is rated as world-leading or internationally excellent, outperforming the national average of 50%.
-The College is ranked 16th in the UK for research of 4 standard (13th for Classics) and 18th for 3 and 4 research (15th for Classics).
+Royal Holloway's position as one of the UK's leading research-intensive institutions was confirmed by the results of the most recent Research Excellence Framework (REF 2014) conducted by the Higher Education Funding Council (HEFCE).
+The scoring system for the REF 2014 measures research quality in four categories, with the top score of 4\ indicating quality that is world-leading and of the highest standards in terms of originality, significance and rigour and 3\ indicating research that is internationally excellent.
+81% of the College's research profile was deemed to be within the 4\ or 3\ categories, an increase of over 20% since 2008.
+This result placed Royal Holloway 31st overall in the UK for 4\ and 3\ research and 33rd based on an overall Grade Point Average (GPA) score.